angular-gantt/angular-gantt/docs/configuration/customize.md

 This is the easiest method to customize Angular Gantt, but keep in mind you will have to update your custom template when updating Angular Gantt.

-## Template Directive Hooks
+## Template Hooks

-Using the API, hooks can be registered on any template directive.
+Template Hooks can be registered on any template directive.

 It allows to fully customize Angular Gantt, without having to change the default template, making update process of Angular Gantt easier than with a custom template.

 Hooks can be installed using [api.directives.on.new](api.md#directives) event and uninstalled using [api.directives.on.destroy](api.md#directives) event.
-Those events are raised when any template `gantt-*` directive is added/removed from the DOM by angularJS.
-They are entry points for Plugin.
+Those events are raised when any template `gantt-*` directive is added/removed from the DOM by AngularJS.
+They are entry points for [writing a Plugin](write_plugin.md).

     <gantt api=registerApi></gantt>